Fragmented Typographic Forms

 Geometric Arrangements

-This process emphasizes the geometry and negative space within letters, highlighting the interplay between the components and the voids they create.
+This process emphasizes the geometry and negative space, highlighting the interplay between the components and the voids they create.

 This shift led to experimenting with three-dimensional arrangements, allowing the shapes to interact in real-world environments, further blurring the line between typography, sculpture, and spatial design.